Morteza1814/PARMIK/README.md

 - Make: The build utility to automate the compilation.
 - OpenMP: Support for parallel programming in C++.

+## Download Datasets ##
+To download datasets, we used _SRA Toolkit (v3.0.7)_.
+Here is the command we used to download a metagenomic dataset:

+`sratoolkit.3.0.7-ubuntu64/bin/fasterq-dump SRR14381416 -p --fasta --outdir <outputDir> `

+Replace `<outputDir>` with the path to your desired output directory.
 ## PARMIK parameters:
 Below are the PARMIK's parameters in alphabetical order:
 - `-a`, `--mode`: PARMIK mode (*required*)